AdobeDocs/support-resources.en/help/adobe-support-tools-guide/phone-numbers.md

 ---
 # Specify a preferred support phone number

-When you get assigned an 'Admin' role such as a 'Product Support Admin', you should receive an email informing you that you have 'Administrator' rights to manage the instance for which you have been granted admin rights.
+When you are assigned an **Admin** role, such as **Product Support Admin**, you receive an email confirming that you have administrator permissions to manage the instance.

 The email now contains the text below in red that explains how to go to your **[!UICONTROL Account Profile]** and share with us your preferred Support Phone Number.